 Ryan Thomas is a university student who enjoys cooking recipes from a wide variety of culinary traditions.

-Pork is one of those meats that requires extra preparation to truly produce a perfect and splendid flavor.
-Yes, this is my opinion, but pork is like a blank canvas—it is something that is rather dull compared to beef, which is really best left not excessively meddled with.
+Pork is a meat that requires extra preparation to truly produce a perfect and splendid flavor.
+Yes, this is my opinion, but pork is like a blank canvas—it is rather dull compared to beef, which is really best not excessively meddled with.
 Pork, in contrast, deserves to be carefully and elaborately prepared and spiced in order to create an impressive explosion of flavors.

 I have adapted this recipe from La cuisine française: la + simple du monde, involving a hefty degree of modifications, improvements, and transition of the metric units to imperial units.